GA-MEB/git-html-hw/README.md

 ## Submission

-You should already have:

-1. Forked the `wdi-remote-...` repo to your GitHub account, and

-2. Cloned that fork to your local machine, so that your local repo's `origin` remote points to your fork (you can check this by running `git remote -v` and reading the output).

-Use the following procedure to submit your homework.
+Since you created a repo as part of this assignment, just create a new empty repo on your GitHub account and add it as a remote repo to `example-git-project` by typing the command `git remote add origin ...`,  where `...` is the SSH URL that shows up on GitHub
+(e.g. `git@github.com:YourGitHubUsername/example-git-project.git`).

-1. Push up your code to the fork by typing `git push origin master`
+Then, push up your code to GitHub by typing `git push origin master`.

-2. Create an issue on the upstream (i.e. original) `wdi-remote-...` repo with the title "YourGitHubUsername -- Week XX Day XX".
+Finally, create an issue on the `wdi-remote-...` repo, with the title "YourGitHubUsername -- Week XX Day XX".

-3. In the body of this issue, add a link which points back to the `homework` directory for that night in your fork.

-4. Finally, add any comments or notes to the body of the issue, and click 'Submit new issue'.
+Add a link to the body of the issue that points to your new repo on Github, include any other comments or notes you want, and click 'Submit new issue'.